formkit/docs-content/inputs/mask.md

   pattern: /[A-Za-z0-9]/,
   /**
    * (Only for `char` type, optional).
 An optional character to "fill" the
    * selection range with when in select mode.
-For example a selectFill set to
+For example, a selectFill set to
    * "0" can be helpful with numbers to produce leading zeros like "001".
    */
   selectFill: "0",